Dr Sissy Nikolaou, PhD, PE, D.GE, F.ASCE

 AVP, Principal of Multi-Hazards & Geotechnical Engineering

 WSP Fellow of Earthquake Engineering

-Earthquake Resilience: Design Utopia or Elective Reality?
+FUNCTIONAL RECOVERY: Design Utopia or Elective Reality?

 Resilience was introduced as the most pressing research and practice challenge in earthquake engineering more than 15 years ago.
 Since then, it has become a catchphrase that, under its placard, has initiated major efforts for the future of infrastructure, facilities, and communities served by them globally.
 The abstract resilience concept has been stretched so much at the risk of becoming a modern Tower of Babel, where occupants talk without really understanding each other.
 However, resilience is not a trend that sounds good at water-cooler conversations – it’s making informed decisions based on risk assessments that rely on the best knowledge, science, and technology available, while optimizing funding allocation.
-Earthquake engineers historically have and continue to pioneer such developments that are adaptable to other fields of climate change and multiple hazards.